 - In a large pan heat a tbsp of white truffle clarified butter over medium heat.

 - Add sliced mushrooms and cook for a 2-3 minutes until tender, depending on the hardiness of the mushrooms.

-- Remove the mushrooms from the frying pan into a bowl, drizzle with a drop of white truffle oil.
+- Remove the mushrooms from the frying pan into a bowl.

-- Add a tbsp of white truffle clarified butter into the same pan and carefully crack the egg into the pan so the yolks don’t break.
-Cook for 3-4mins on low heat.
+- Add a tbsp (or 2) of white truffle clarified butter into the same pan and carefully crack the egg into the pan so the yolks don’t break.
+Cook for 3-4mins on low heat while basting using the butter oils onto the cooking egg.
 Remove the eggs.

 - Using the oils from the pan, toast the sourdough.

 - Slide the sunny side up eggs on to the toast and top with the mushrooms.
-Season and finish with shaved Parmesan, fresh dill and white truffle oil as an option.
+Season and finish with shaved Parmesan, fresh dill and a tea spoon of melted white truffle clarified butter as an option.

 Simple dishes can be amazing too.
 A couple of ingredients with just one special addition turn it into a gourmet dish.
 That special addition is TRUBEL White truffle butter.